britton-jb/sentinel/README.md

 end
 ```

-Be aware that the `Sentinel.mount_ueberauth` mounted routes must be
+Be aware that the routes mounted by the macro `Sentinel.mount_ueberauth`
-mounted on the of the URL, for reasons relating to the way Ueberauth is
+must be mounted on ther root of your URL, due to the way Ueberauth
+matches against routes.
-made.
-To illustrate the route for requesting a given provider must be
+To illustrate, the route for requesting a given provider must be
-`/auth/:provider`.
-If it is `/api/auth/:provider` Ueberauth will not
+`example.com/auth/:provider`.
+If it is `example.com/api/auth/:provider`
-properly register requests.
+Ueberauth will not properly register requests.

-You may run into an issue here if you set the scope to `scope "/",
+**NOTE:** You will run into an issue here if you set the scope to
-MyApp.Router do`.
-Something to be aware of.
+`scope "/", MyApp.Router do`.

 The generated routes are shown in `/lib/sentinel.ex`: